Richmond Primary School will be 100 years old on 21 March 2021.

 We held a competition for students to create a centenary logo.
 This will adorn merchandise items.

 The school will hold an assembly for students on Friday 19 March 2021.
 We anticipate performances by students and some speeches.
-Audience numbers may be restricted due to COVID restrictions.
+Audience numbers may be restricted due to COVID restrictions and we await the Premier’s instructions closer to the time about seated event capacity and physical distancing requirements.